slowernews/wisdom-tldr/chapters/chapter_1_self.md

 "All modern diseases are diseases of abundance.
 We punish ourselves by constantly entertaining our minds and bodies." (...)
 "When it comes to nutrition, subtract before you add."
 -- Naval Ravikant [1974]*

-> *"Everything that makes you weak, physically, intellectually, and spiritually, reject as poison."
--- Swami Vivekananda*

-> *"If you get the inside right, the outside will fall into place.
-Primary reality is within; secondary reality without."
--- Eckhart Tolle*

 > *"Social media is a great way to compare yourself to the top 1%."
 -- Sahil Lavingia [1989]*